appigram/mup-redis/README.md

 # mup-redis

 Plugin for Meteor Up to setup and run Redis.
-Redis is run with `--appendonly yes` for persistance.
+Redis is run as LRU cache with `--maxmemory 256mb --maxmemory-policy allkeys-lru`.

 ## Use